-The type of Terms and Conditions I want to focus on are not your full legal ones but the most common asked for pieces of information buyers want to know when they are interested in stocking your products.
+The type of Terms and Conditions I want to focus on is not your full legal ones but the most common asked for pieces of information buyers want to know when they are interested in stocking your products.
 Having clear T & C's will help you come across professional and you can use them as a sales tool too and in this post we will talk a little bit more about this.
-For even more information you can also sign up to my monthly newsletter to receive a copy of my ebook.
+For even more information you can also sign up to my monthly newsletter to receive a 15% discount on my my ebook.

 Your minimum order is the least amount of money a retailer would need to spend with you each time they place an order.
 The minimum order value should reflect your prices and the size of your range, if you have a very small range start of with a lower minimum order then increase if you wish it as your range grows but make sure to give your stockists plenty of notice.

 Average for the home and gift industry which includes greeting cards is between £80-300.

 Carriage paid means free shipping.
 I don't know about you but I often spend a little bit extra if it means not having to pay for shipping?
 Retailers are exactly the same, many absolutely hate paying for carriage as it feels like paying for nothing so by setting a carriage paid limit you are encouraging retailers to increase their order value with you.

 If a stockist place an order that is slightly under carriage paid, get in touch and ask them if they would like to add to their order before sending it as most of the time they will and you then make more sales.

 The amount is usually around twice as much as your minimum order which means the average is somewhere between £150-£500 depending on how bulky your products is.
 It's important to point out that this is for UK mainland only.
 It cost a lot more to ship to the channel island and northern and southern Ireland.

 You will also have to set your carriage, average in the industry is between £5-15 I would say.

 Both minimum order and carriage paid are usually quoted ex VAT.